 Superfast broadband available in Barton please contact your Internet Service Provider for details.
 What it means for you and what else we want is covered below.
 However a quick note about problems with Broadband.

-Super Fast Broadband (FTTC) has now been available in the village for nearly a year and after a number of teething troubles, seems to have settled down reasonably well.
+Super Fast Broadband (FTTC) has now been available in the village for nearly 2 years and after a number of teething troubles, seems to have settled down reasonably well.
 If anyone still has any serious ongoing problems that are not being addressed adequately by your Internet Service Provider (ISP) please give me (Paul Eitzen) a call on 850011.
 I cannot promise to solve your particular problem but I might be able to make relevant agencies aware if it is evident that all is not well.
 If you are not yet on Super Fast Broadband contact your Internet Service Provider for details and costs.

 What does it mean for you?: